In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Cost savings through technology integration

-Smart home technologies save $425-$500 monthly by preventing falls, reducing ER visits, and preventing hospital readmissions.
-When 1,000 seniors use these systems, annual savings exceed $5.1 million.
+Smart home technologies can lower monthly costs by preventing falls, reducing ER visits, and preventing hospital readmissions.

-Japan's Smart Wellness City initiative uses digital health monitoring to save seniors in their 70s about $2,000 per year.
-Both in-home care and assisted living are increasingly adopting these tools to cut costs and improve care quality.
+Both in-home care and assisted living are increasingly adopting digital health tools to cut costs and improve care quality.

 Financial planning and payment options